Travel guide

 Is there an eSIM just for Chicago?

-No. You buy a United States eSIM, which covers Chicago and the entire country.
-This is ideal because many combine the city with a stretch of Route 66 or another city like New York using the same card.
+No. You purchase a United States eSIM, which covers Chicago and the entire country.
+This is ideal because many travelers combine the city with a stretch of Route 66 or another US city using the same card, without purchasing anything additional.

-Does it work the same whether arriving at O'Hare or Midway?
+Does it work the same arriving at O'Hare as at Midway?

 Yes.
 The eSIM connects to the US network at either airport.
-If you installed it beforehand with Wi-Fi and left it activated, when you turn off airplane mode, you'll have data at both O'Hare and Midway.
+If you installed it beforehand with Wi-Fi and left it activated, you'll have data at both O'Hare and Midway as soon as you turn off airplane mode, without any extra steps.

 How many GB do I need for a weekend in Chicago?

-5 GB is more than enough for a weekend using metro maps, social media, and photos.
-For a full week, 10 GB.
-Only upgrade the plan if you make daily video calls to Spain or continue with a road trip.
+5 GB is more than enough for a weekend using subway maps, social media, and photos.
+For a full week, 10 GB usually suffices.
+Only upgrade your plan if you make daily video calls to Spain or continue your trip with a road trip.

-Is there coverage on the elevated "L" metro?
+Is there coverage on the elevated "L" subway?

-On elevated and surface sections, yes, you'll have a good signal.
-In underground sections downtown, it may cut out momentarily, just as happens on any subway.
-Upon surfacing, the connection is instantly restored.
+In the elevated and surface sections, yes, with good signal.
+In the underground sections of the city center, it may cut out momentarily, just like in any subway system worldwide.
+You'll regain connection instantly upon returning to the surface.

 Conclusion

-Chicago is explored by metro and map, and a US eSIM keeps you connected from O'Hare or Midway without paying exorbitant roaming fees.
-Install it at home, activate it upon landing, and move around the Windy City with complete freedom.
-Prepare your US eSIM before flying to Chicago.
+Chicago is best explored by subway and map, and a US eSIM keeps you connected from O'Hare or Midway without paying exorbitant roaming prices and without losing your Spanish number.
+Install it at home with Wi-Fi, activate it upon landing, and move around the Windy City—from the Loop to Navy Pier, from the river to Hyde Park—with complete freedom.
+If your route also extends beyond the United States, check your options with the Europe eSIM for the rest of your trip, and if you need to review concepts, here's what data roaming is explained in two minutes.

 Marc González Sáez